Updated: June 30, 2023

 For example, a shirt, pragmatically speaking, is just a piece of cloth that we need to cover our body – so there’s really no need to buy expensive brands when there are cheaper alternatives that are comfortable and, sometimes, as fashionable.
 Moreover, there’s really no need to buy one if we have enough of them already.

 I believe that self-reliance is an important trait to have if one wants to become debt-free.
 It is because you know that, in the strictest sense, you only have yourself to depend on when life throws lemons at you.

 Negative thinking, such as blaming others, making excuses, waiting for help, and self-pity – it all stops when you accept the fact that change can only come from within yourself.
 And that change can only happen when you become more responsible with your decisions and actions.

 Don’t let your material possessions define you.
 More importantly, don’t let other people dictate how you should think and feel.

 All debt-free individuals I know are self-confident, positive thinkers that live to acquire skills, values, and good deeds rather than short-lived happiness and comfort from material things.

 Belief in Delayed Gratification

-Lastly, one’s journey towards debt freedom would not be possible if one doesn’t believe in delayed gratification.
+Lastly, one’s journey toward debt freedom would not be possible if one didn’t believe in delayed gratification.

-But keep your focus on the goal and know that when you finally make that last payment on your debt – that heavy feeling on your chest will lift, you will definitely sleep better at night and you’ll feel that anything is possible.
+But keep your focus on the goal and know that when you finally make that last payment on your debt – that heavy feeling in your chest will lift, you will definitely sleep better at night, and you’ll feel that anything is possible.